Graciekan21/easybible/README.md

 HTML, CSS, Javascript

-  [Github](https://github.com/) - On github is where the page files are stored
+ithub](https://github.com/) - On github is where the page files are stored

-  [Github](https://codeanywhere.com/) - IDE used to create the site.
+ithub](https://codeanywhere.com/) - IDE used to create the site.

 - [Google Fonts](https://fonts.google.com/Roboto) - The Google fonts i used in the web-site.

 - [JavaScript](https://) - A JavaScript

-- [Google Developer Tools](https://developers.google.com/web/tools) - that troubleshoot and test features.

 - [Favicon.io](https://favicon.io/) To create favicon.